presto-osu/fse18/INSTALL.md

 Node.js and Python 3 built with Tk are required.
 We recommend to download the latest stable version of Node.js and use *pyenv* to [install Python](https://github.com/pyenv/pyenv/wiki/common-build-problems).
 Please follow the instructions on their websites for installation.
+We have seen problems using some libraries installed via `pip` in Python 2.
+We suggest to install them through `apt`, e.g., `apt install python-scrapy`.
+If that does not solve the problem, we encourage you to upgrade to Python 3.

 Following libraries are required: